 It is only worth being present on channels where your target customers are.
 If you are a privately-owned brand, with a strategy to grow through wholesale, Amazon Vendor Central is a viable channel.
 Third-party sellers may be more interested in optimizing their Amazon Seller (marketplace) channel and being in prime position to capture the voice-search market.

 With any channel expansion, the key question to consider is if you’re increasing or decreasing your profitability in the long run.
 If you list your product on a marketplace which draws buyers away from another channel with lower fees, this will harm your profitability.
 It may be viable in the short-term but needs to be clearly thought out.

 So, spend some time creating a simple strategy document and understanding your profitability per channel.
 This will prove invaluable for the year ahead.

 Tip: Create a multi-channel strategy including your profit margins by channel to help you prioritize effectively.

-Which channels are the ones to watch in 2018 and the new year?
+Which channels are the ones to watch?
 Here we’ll look at:

 - Voice search

 - WhatsApp shopping